notrueindian/jekyll/parliament-of-knives.md

 Note: If using the Sidekick bot on Discord, you can use a command like “/r xd6>3” to roll and count Hits at once, where 'x' is the number of dice.

+### News

-**News**: Every week, after the results of the vote are announced.
+Every week, after the results of the vote are announced.
 Game facilitators will post a series of updates in the “News” channel.
+These take two forms.
+One is a report on the proposals and how they affected the stats that week.

+Example:

+> "Immigration and Utilization of Necromancers" introduced by member Obram has been implemented but while the intended goal was to boost the  industrial output of the nation that hasn't happened.
+While necromancers have been entering the nation, people have stopped patronizing  businesses that employ them.
+This has been a hit to the commercial base  of our economy.

+The News could also maintain smaller tidbits or hooks for players to use in their roleplay.
+These provide opportunities for players to use these details when making proposals.

+Example:

-Eg: "The Rolan Empire has amassed soldiers on our southern border." or “A cult of devil worshippers has taken root in our Capitol.”
+> "The Rolan Empire has amassed soldiers on our southern border." or “A cult of devil worshippers has taken root in our Capitol.”

 ### Ending the Game

 The game ends when a party maximizes the stat related to their objective or when a stat is lowered to one and the players are not able to turn it around in the next week.
-Either way, if the players wish to start a new game, build a new nation extrapolating from the consequences of this recently-ended game and start again.

 ## Facilitators